-ARTICLE 2 (SECTIONS 6-16) JURISDICTION:
+24 ARTICLE 2 (SECTIONS 6-16) JURISDICTION:

-- The bases for jurisdiction over a nonresident for the purposes of establishing a support order or determining parentage. - The identification of the roles a tribunal may serve, either as an initiating or a responding tribunal. - Procedures for simultaneous proceedings. - Provides for continuing, exclusive jurisdiction of other tribunals over support orders and authorizes the initiation of requests for modification to the issuing state; - Tribunals of the enacting states must adhere to the one order at a time system. - Priority scheme for recognition and enforcement of existing multiple orders regarding the same obligor, obligee, and child. - Method to handle multiple orders involving two or more families of the same obligor by treating all the orders as if they had been issued by a tribunal of this State. - Credit for actual payments made against all existing orders. - New section which provides for continuing, exclusive jurisdiction to modify spousal support order.

-- 1 ARTICLE 3 (SECTIONS 17-35) CIVIL PROVISIONS OF GENERAL 2 APPLICATION: - Procedures for initiation of a proceeding by an individual or a support enforcement agency. - Allows proceedings by minor parent.
+- The bases for jurisdiction over a nonresident for the purposes of establishing a support order or determining parentage. - The identification of the roles a tribunal may serve, either as an initiating or a responding tribunal. - Procedures for simultaneous proceedings. - Provides for continuing, exclusive jurisdiction of other tribunals over support orders and authorizes the initiation of requests for modification to the issuing state; - Tribunals of the enacting states must adhere to the one order at a time system. - Priority scheme for recognition and enforcement of existing multiple orders regarding the same obligor, obligee, and child. - Method to handle multiple orders involving two or more families of the same obligor by treating all the orders as if they had been issued by a tribunal of this State. - Credit for actual payments made against all existing orders. - New section which provides for continuing, exclusive jurisdiction to modify spousal support order. - 45 ARTICLE 3 (SECTIONS 17-35) CIVIL PROVISIONS OF GENERAL 46 APPLICATION: - Procedures for initiation of a proceeding by an individual or a support enforcement agency.

+• Allows proceedings by minor parent.
-- Insures efficient processing of interstate and intrastate support cases. - Establishes procedures for transmittal of documents or issuing certificates and for converting the support amount owed to an equivalent amount in the foreign country. - Enumerates the duties and powers of the responding tribunal, such as ordering compliance with a support order, providing for income withholding, determining arrearages, issuing bench warrants and placing liens. - Enumerates the duties of a support enforcement agency. - Provides for the Attorney General to take appropriate action concerning neglect to provide services by the support enforcement agency. - Allows a party to retain private counsel in an action.
-(Currently, the State IV-D agency may provide counsel in IV-D case to the petitioner or support agency under certain circumstances.) - Enumerates the duties of the Administrative Office of the Courts as the State information agency. - Establishes the basic requirements for the drafting and filing of interstate pleadings. - Nondisclosure of information when the health, safety, or liberty of a party or child would be jeopardized.
-Such information would be sealed. - Assessment of fees and costs. - Limited immunity of petitioner. - A party whose parentage of a child has been previously determined cannot plead nonparentage as a defense under the bill. - Provides for applicable rules of evidence and procedure including privileges against disclosure of communications between spouses, and admission of voluntary acknowledgments of paternity to establish parentage of a child - Provides for communication between courts in order to expedite enforcement of the support order. - Facilitation of cooperation in the discovery process. - Prompt disbursal of any amounts received by a support enforcement agency pursuant to a support order.

-46 ARTICLE 4 (SECTIONS 36-37) ESTABLISHMENT OF SUPPORT ORDER OR
+- Insures efficient processing of interstate and intrastate support cases. - Establishes procedures for transmittal of documents or issuing certificates and for converting the support amount owed to an equivalent amount in the foreign country. - Enumerates the duties and powers of the responding tribunal, such as ordering compliance with a support order, providing for income withholding, determining arrearages, issuing bench warrants and placing liens. - Enumerates the duties of a support enforcement agency. - Provides for the Attorney General to take appropriate action concerning neglect to provide services by the support enforcement agency.
+The Attorney General may apply to the Superior Court for an order. - Allows a party to retain private counsel in an action.

+(Currently, the State IV-D agency may provide counsel in

+IV-D case to the petitioner or support agency under certain

+circumstances.) - Enumerates the duties of the Administrative Office of the Courts as the State information agency. - Establishes the basic requirements for the drafting and filing of interstate pleadings. - Nondisclosure of information when the health, safety, or liberty of a party or child would be jeopardized.
+Such information would be sealed. - Assessment of fees and costs. - Limited immunity of petitioner. - A party whose parentage of a child has been previously determined cannot plead nonparentage as a defense under the bill. - Provides for applicable rules of evidence and procedure including privileges against disclosure of communications between spouses, and admission of voluntary acknowledgments of paternity to establish parentage of a child - Provides for communication between courts in order to expedite enforcement of the support order. - Facilitation of cooperation in the discovery process. - Prompt disbursal of any amounts received by a support enforcement agency pursuant to a support order. - 42 ARTICLE 4 (SECTIONS 36-37) ESTABLISHMENT OF SUPPORT ORDER 43 OR DETERMINATION OF PARENTAGE: - Authorization for a tribunal of the responding state to issue support orders binding on an obligor over whom the tribunal has personal jurisdiction. - Proceeding to determine parentage.